-More recently, my research has focused on the climate change-water-agriculture nexus, particularly how people respond to climate change, glacial flood hazards and disaster risks, and how their sociocultural, economic and institutional factors might influence their social adaptation strategies.
+More recently, his research has focused on the climate change-water-agriculture nexus, particularly how people respond to climate change, glacial flood hazards and disaster risks, and how their sociocultural, economic and institutional factors might influence their social adaptation strategies.

-Glaciers, disaster risks and society
+Glaciers, glacial outburst floods, and disaster risks

 Socio-ecological gradients and urban land system changes

 Focusing on fragmentation of once contiguous landscape (e.g., deserts, farmland), this study analyzes the spatio-temporal changes in land system patterns and their social drivers by using a set of socio-economic data, geospatial analysis, and landscape metrics.
 It reveals complex socio-ecological gradients from urban centers to the peripheral areas with different land system configurations and societal characteristics.